LCHansson/rKolada/README.md

 install.packages("rKolada")
 ```

-To install the development version from GitHub, use the `remotes` package:
+To install the latest development version from GitHub, use the `remotes` package:

 ``` r
 library("remotes")